DeneilSantiagoPayumo/Obsidian-Vault/Politics/Notes/Bibliography notes/How democracy ends.md

 Game theory infected politics with ideas of perfect competition and efficient market.
 But now it has turned bread and butter politics into a nuclear-stand off: it treats the choices faced by individuals as though they can be modelled into existential terms.
 (63-64)

 Another fear - inter-connection.
-Our world has become m ore vulnerable as everything is joined to everything else.
+Our world has become more vulnerable as everything is joined to everything else.
 "What makes networks frightening is the thought that they could collapse without any warning.
 There does not need to be human intent involved.
 A network might simply out."
 (85)

 We may simply just sleepwalk to disaster.
 The fear of being interconnected and permanently alert politicians to the dangers of making irreversible mistakes.
 What happens if we shock a sleepwalker then?
 "Sleep walking and tightrope walking are both features of contemporary democracy.
 It is what gives our politics its peculiar double quality of attentiveness and carelessness."
 (87)